 Transcripts may be requested by visiting the campus websites.
 Choose "Academics," and from the drop- down list, choose "Registrar's Information."
 The drop-down list for the Registrar includes a link to the National Student Clearinghouse transcript request site.
 A \$10.00 fee is assessed for each transcript that is requested.
+There is an additional processing fee for transcripts ordered through the National Student Clearinghouse.
 The normal turnaround for requests is 2 - 5 days, unless the transcript requires the last semester's grades.
 Computer processing of final grades takes approximately seven days after the grades are due in the Registrar's Office.